TRON-Bioinformatics/vafator/README.md

 Some reads may contain ambiguous bases with high base call quality scores.
-The count of all reads passing the quality thresholds that contain an ambiguous base overlapping the mutation is annotated.
+The count of all reads passing the quality thresholds that contain an ambiguous base overlapping the mutation are annotated.
 All IUPAC ambiguity codes are taken into account.

-Furthermore, these reads supporting ambiguous bases are taken into account in the depth of coverage (DP) and hence they may dilute the VAF values.
-In order to exclude those from the depth of coverage use the flag `--exclude-ambiguous-bases`.
+Also, these reads supporting ambiguous bases are not taken into account in the depth of coverage (DP) as they may dilute the VAF values.
+In order to include those into the depth of coverage use the flag `--include-ambiguous-bases`.
 Only SNVs are supported.

 ## Understanding the output